 After this story, I bought two more sensors that I placed in other places where there may be water.
 The flexibility guaranteed by the Xiaomi homekit is an important advantage.

 The smoke detector works in a similar way to all other smoke detectors.
-We mount it on the ceiling near a place where fire may appear (so in 95% of cases it is a kitchen).
-In the sensor settings we can specify the type of place where it is located: whether it is, e.g. a warehouse, where it must be very sensitive, or a kitchen, where there is a greater chance of a false alarm.
+We install it on the ceiling near a place where fire may appear (so in 95% of cases it is a kitchen).
+In the sensor settings, we can define the type of place where it is located: whether it is, for example, a warehouse, where it must be very sensitive, or a kitchen, where there is a greater chance of a false alarm.

 The pairing method is identical to the other sensors, i.e. it detects a threat (in this case smoke) and activates an internal, very loud siren, as well as an alarm in the Xiaomi Aqara Hub gateway and phone notifications.
 So far, the sensor has only fired once when the wife was making dinner.
 Therefore, it is a sensor that he doesn't like very much ????

 A motion sensor